pranaybinju/maps_blog/blogs/2019/setup-react-native-web-with-typescript-and-webpack/README.md

 export default App;
 ```

-Now run your app using yarn android or yarn ios and it will work as expected if not then do drop a comment📝 👇 mentioning the issue.

 ### **Step 2 -> Setup React Native Web & Webpack**

 1. Add [react-dom](https://www.npmjs.com/package/react-dom) and [react-native-web](https://www.npmjs.com/package/react-native-web) to the project